How To Grow Your Own Plastic-Free Luffa Scrub Sponge

 By Texas Homesteader ~

-Did you know you can easily grow your own plastic-free luffa sponge? (some spell it loofah) It’s biodegradable, compostable, plastic free and it does a great job of scrubbing.
+Did you know you can easily grow your own plastic-free plant based luffa sponge?
+It’s biodegradable, compostable, plastic free and it does a great job of scrubbing.
+I’m showing you how to turn that garden luffa into a flat scrub sponge.

 Luffa (or loofah) gourd can be grown in the garden and used for an all-natural biodegradable and compostable kitchen scrub sponge. #TexasHomesteader

-I love to grow luffa (or loofah) gourds in my garden.
-There are so many things you can do with these large gourds!
-Recently I harvested a large crop of luffa from the garden and decided to make a flat scrubby luffa kitchen sponge with some of them.
+I love to grow luffa gourds in my garden. (some spell it loofah) Recently I harvested a large crop of luffa from the garden and made flat scrubby kitchen sponges.

-And luffa sponges are all natural and biodegradable too.
+These luffa sponges are all natural and biodegradable too.
 No plastic scrub pads for our household!
 (Have I mentioned lately how much I. Hate.
-Plastic??!!)
+Plastic??!!

 Easy ways to reduce plastic in your home. #TexasHomesteader